shirok/Gauche-makiki/README.md

                             ;  'respond' procedures below takes care of ;  writing response line and headers.

+    (request-params REQ)    ; List of query-string parameters, in the form ; of ((NAME VALUE ...) ...) where NAMEs and VALUEs ; are all strings.
+It is compatible to the ; reutrn value of cgi-parse-parameters.
     (request-param-ref REQ PARAM-NAME . keys)
                             ; Retrieve request query-string parameter with
                             ; PARAM-NAME.
-KEYS are a keyward-value list ; passed to cgi-get-parameter in www.cgi.
+KEYS are a keyword-value list ; passed to cgi-get-parameter in www.cgi.
                             ; See also `let-params` below for easier access.
+    (request-headers REQ)   ; List of request headers, in the form of ; ((NAME VALUE) ...).
+It is compatible to the ; header list used in rfc.822 module.
     (request-header-ref REQ HEADER-NAME :optional (DEFAULT #f))
                             ; retrieve the value from the request headers.
                             ; See also `let-params` below for easier access.